SpongeBobSun/ReactNative-TL-DR/README.md

-# ReactNative - under the hood
+# ReactNative - Too Long Don't Read

 This doc will focus on iOS side and based on react-native 0.51.0